-The 2015 Appropriations Act permits PHAs to request an exception flat rent that is lower than either 80 percent of the FMR or SAFMR/unadjusted rent if the PHA can demonstrate that these FMRs do not reflect the market value of a particular property or unit.
+The 2015 Appropriations Act permits PHAs to request an exception flat rent that is lower than either 80 percent Page 16-3 value of a particular property or unit.

 In order to demonstrate the need for an exception flat rent, PHAs are required to submit a market analysis methodology that demonstrates the value of the unit.
 The PHA must use HUD's rent reasonableness methodology to determine flat rents.
 In determining flat rents, PHAs must consider the following: